webdevholland/100-days-of-code/log.md

 * 'var' uses function scope... only cares about curly brackets '{ }' of a function.
 * Block scope is what most developers use & are familiar with esp. in other programming languages.
 Block scope leads to less problems & confusion.
 * Recommended to never use 'var'.
-*
+* If code isn't working, might want to check your scope & make sure variables are pointing towards what you think they should be pointing towards.
+Can always use console.log to check value/result.
 * Refer to CodePen #9 (see Links for the day).

 **Thoughts:**
-* Helped to pause & rewind video as often as I needed not only to develop CodePen #9, but to take notes too!
+* Helped to pause & rewind video as often as I needed not only to work on CodePen #9, but to take notes too!
-* Could connect with & understood material better when taking notes (was probably the case as well when I was in college ages ago).
+* Connected with & understood material better when I took notes (was probably the case as well when I was in college ages ago).

 **Links:**
 * Udemy course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)